Samuel-K95/Web-track/job-listing-with-api/README.md

 # Job-Listing

-This is the 6th task of the Web-larning path.
-It includes building a Job Listing Page along with a page for the description of each job.
+This is the 7th task of the Web-larning path.
+It includes building a Job listing and a job description page by fetching the data from **https://akil-backend.onrender.com/**

 ## Features